 Archiving is the long-term storage of scholarly research data and documents.
 Maintaining data integrity, preserving data provenance, allowing data sharing and reuse, and complying with institutional and funder regulations, are just a few reasons why the location and process for archiving data and associated materials should be carefully considered.

-If you are looking for information about data repositories or public access requirements, access the Engage in open science and open scholarship page.
+For information about data repositories or public access requirements, see the Engage in open science and open scholarship page.
 For information about storage of equipment or other research materials, access the Close out the project page.